gonzalorecio/Protein-Docking-Poses-Consensus-Essence-Ligand-Encoding/README.md

 Using the ELE trick,  the clustering algorithms have far less data to manage and therefore are much faster.

 ## Steps
-Encoding using the 3-most dintant atom in the protein (enogh information to describe protein 3D location and rotation):
+Encoding using the 3-most dintant atom in the protein (enough information to describe protein 3D location and rotation):

 ![Encoding plot](imgs/encoding_plot.png)

 ![Encoding](imgs/encoder.gif)

-Working with this reduced information of the proteins we can compute clusters more efficiently:
+Working with this reduced information of the proteins we can compute clusters more efficiently and much faster (visualization of the neighbours of a cluster and its Representative centroid):

 ![Encoding](imgs/cluster_cloud.gif)

-Once we validated the correct computation of the clusters, we visualize the Ligand Cluster Centroid Representants:
+Once we validated the correct computation of the clusters, we visualize the Ligand Cluster Centroid Representative:

 ![cluster centroids](imgs/original.gif)